peterhajas/peterhajas.com/blog/mcdonaldland_multiverse.md

 I recently wondered: *how large is the McDonaldland universe?* Let's explore this question.

 Ronald McDonald was in advertisements with a lot of popular characters to promote the McDonald's restaurant.
-A notable ad was [this series of ads](https://www.youtube.com/watch?v=CClLVbJHZZU&list=PLveTXs0ghKpmVTcyls-2k32Y0evJOrKpL) where Ronald and Grimace run into Mario, from Super Mario Brothers.
+A notable one was [this ad](https://www.youtube.com/watch?v=CClLVbJHZZU) where Ronald and Grimace run into Mario, from Super Mario Brothers.
 This means Mario, Peach, and the Mushroom Kingdom are *in the McDonaldland universe*.
 Pretty cool!
 Let's see how deep this goes.

 Mario is a very popular character, and has appeared in games with many other characters.
 For example, Mario's presence in the [Mario & Sonic at the Olympic Games](https://en.wikipedia.org/wiki/Mario_%26_Sonic_at_the_Olympic_Games) series.
 This means the characters of Sonic are also in McDonaldland.